slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9868-7/packetizer_raw_output.md

 Provide clear guidance on computing the IP transport payload in IPv6 when IPComp (or other shim headers) is present, or explicitly disallow UDP Options in such configurations.

+**Severity:** Medium
+  *Basis:* The lack of guidance may lead to inconsistent implementation regarding UDP Options when IPComp is involved, causing ambiguity in UDP processing.

+**Confidence:** Medium

 ---